bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 Depth = 3
 ```

 The Trapezoid method allows to compute periodic orbits by discretizing time using Finite Differences based on a trapezoidal rule	.
 The method is implemented in the structure `PeriodicOrbitTrapProblem`.
-The general method is very well exposed in [^Uecker],[^Lust] and we adopt the notations of the first reference.
+The general method is very well exposed in [^Uecker],[^Lust], [^Keller] and we adopt the notations of the first reference.

 We look for periodic orbits as solutions $(x(0),T)$ of